Study note of the chapter 19, 20, and 21 of the book: Programming In Scala, 4th Edition.

 SIP-13-implicit class, the purpose is to provide extension methods to another type.
 The compiler generates an implicit conversion from the class’s constructor parametr to itself.
-There are three limitations:
+Therefore defining an implicit class also defines a conversion method and it comes with three limitations:

 - It must be defined where method defintions are allowed, i.e., within some other object, class, or trait.
 The compiler will generate a class and an implicit method.

 - An implicit class cannot be a case class.
 Because the generated method has a name conficting with the generated companinon object of the case class.

 - Its constructor must have exactly one parameter.
 The conversion is one to one.